Tristan Vizcaino

-Tristan Vizcaino (born July 31, 1996) is an American football placekicker for the San Antonio Brahmas of the United Football League (UFL).
+Tristan Vizcaino (born July 31, 1996) is an American football placekicker.
 He signed with the Cincinnati Bengals as an undrafted free agent in 2019 following his college football career at Washington.
 He has also been a member of the Minnesota Vikings and the San Francisco 49ers.

 College career

 Vizcaino attended the University of Washington from 2014 to 2017, playing football as a kicker and punter.
 His most significant action came in 2017, where he made twelve field goals.
 He went undrafted in the 2018 NFL draft.